jimmychang851129/ais3-final/README.md

 1. one-wayness and weak collision resistence of cryptographic hash function
 2. the origin key of hashchain is randomly generated and not known to anyone
+3. Auth server serve minimum functions and is assumed to be save

 ### Details